top of page

 It’s summertime in Virginia which means it’s swimming season.
 However, this summer also continues to heat up politically, and the image that comes to mind may be more raging whirlpool than cooling oasis.
 Discover how creative expression can help support self-reflection and emotional regulation.

-Sarah Lawson, Clinical MSW Intern
+Sarah Lawson MSW

-Jul 44 min read
+Jul 4, 20254 min read

 Mental Health Support for Queer and Neurodivergent People: Self-Compassion, Community, and Care in Uncertain Times